-The applicant should prepare a budget that includes all expenses charged to NEH outright and matching funds as well as those charged to gifts from third parties that NEH is being asked to match.
+The applicant should prepare a budget that includes all expenses charged to outright and matching funds from NEH as well as expenses that are charged to gifts from third parties that NEH is being asked to match.
 The budget should show expenses, year by year, broken down into the costs of stipends and travel allowances, listed by program where NEH awards are made in more than one program, and proportionate costs of publicity and selection, including printing, postage, and travel and per diem expenses for selection committee members.
 These are the only allowable project costs in this program.